All In The Campaign for Blair Academy 2018-2025

 • postClassGreen

 What I enjoy most about residential life is being able to connect with students about aspects of their lives and their identity that might not be fully explored in the classroom.
-In particular, I love hearing kids’ perspective on movies and music that have been influential to them.”
+Living at school is a powerful journey of self-discovery, and I find great joy in being part of that transformation in each student's Blair experience."

 • postClassYellow